anejaK/kNN_algorithm/README.md

-# k Nearest Neighbour from scratch
+# k Nearest Neighbor from scratch
 ## Implemenation
 **mainFunction()**
 The MainFunction performs all the functionalities from Importing the dataset to